CCI-MOC/hil/docs/overview.md

 Right now, we're using 802.1q VLANs to achieve network isolation.
 The HaaS communicates with a managed switch, to which the physical hardware is attached.
-When an "apply" operation is performed, the HaaS sends commands to the switch which configure the relevant ports as needed to create the logical networks.
+When networking operations are performed, the HaaS sends commands to the switch which configure the relevant ports as needed to create the logical networks.